Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     the media is not altered actively (the second workflow).

     A key idea of this part of the specification is to re-use
-    the similarities of MPEG DASH [[!MPEGDASH]]
+    the similarities of MPEG-DASH [[!MPEGDASH]]
     and HLS [[!RFC8216]] protocols
     to enable a simultaneous ingest of media
     presentations of these two formats using
     common media fragments such as based on [[!ISOBMFF]]
     and [[!MPEGCMAF]] formats.
 In this
-    interface naming and content type identification via mime types is important to enable direct
+    interface, naming and content type identification via MIME types is important to enable direct
     processing and storage of the presentation.